The ALGEE/ALGES Action Plan in Mental Health First Aid: A Guide

 Canadian Adaptation: The ALGES Action Plan

-This structure integrates the two "Encourage" steps into a single category (E) and formally recognizes self-care (S) as a mandatory and critical component of the action plan for every MHFAider.
+This structure integrates the two "Encourage" steps into a single category (E) and formally recognizes self-care for the First-Aider (S) as a mandatory component of the action plan for every MHFAider.

-The ALGEE action plan is specifically designed for use by non-experts who have completed Mental Health First Aid training.
-These individuals, known as Mental Health First Aiders (MHFAiders), come from every walk of life, including:
+ALGES is specifically designed for use by non-experts who have completed Mental Health First Aid training.
+Mental Health First Aiders, come from every walk of life, including:

 Friends and Family Members: To support loved ones.